illi4/stock-screener/README.md

 - Price range for stocks considered on scan

 #### Limitations
 - Yahoo Finance is used to get stock OHLC information.
 The API limit for YFinance is 2000 requests per hour per IP.
 If you hit the limit, the script will keep retrying until cancelled.
+- Written using Python 3.8 and not tested with other versions.